morse-simulator/morse/doc/morse/morse.rst

 if you have specific needs.

 .. note::
   Some components/services may not be supported by a specific middleware.
+Please check the :ref:`compatibility-matrix`.

 Detailled information: